Burn the Television

 June 28, 1990

-Whether one lives as a contented citizen of Illinois depends on whether one is heartened or dismayed by the fact that the state’s congressional delegation was evenly split in a vote to make desecrating the American flag unconstitutional.
-(I was dismayed in my heartened-ness, because I’d hoped that more than half would oppose it.)
-How a vote might go if protesters starting burning soybeans I don’t want to guess.
+Whether one lives as a contented citizen of Illinois depends on whether one is heartened or dismayed by the fact that the state’s congressional delegation was evenly split in this vote to make desecrating the American flag unconstitutional.
+How such a vote might go if protesters starting burning soybeans I don’t want to guess.

 The actual topic addressed here is political speech.
 Don't get me started.

 The vote was taken and the tally was gratifyingly in favor of common sense: 177 members of the U.S. House voted against a proposed flag desecration amendment to the Constitution and 254 voted in favor, leaving the measure 34 short of the two-thirds majority it needed to pass.
 Ordinarily the noise of politicians prattling on about the flag lulls me to sleep, as one is lulled by the chatter of loons on a distant lake.
 But any time I hear the likes of Ed Madigan talk about improving the Constitution, I am jolted wide awake.